dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

 ```

 **The order is important.**
-You almost always put the definitions of variables an functions near the beginning.
+You almost always put the definitions of variables and functions near the top.

 ### Defining Functions

 It is a good idea to put all of the code related to a single *task* all in one place.
+Use a function.

 ```python
 def read_prices(filename):